 A basic microfiber with average softness and absorbency.

-Best Car Drying Towel Reviews and Recommendations in 2020
+The Best Car Drying Towel Reviews 2022

 Under the guidance of our car enthusiast with the recommendations of three professional auto detailers, we tested seven different towel blends on a quest to find the best car drying towel.
 After testing seven of the most common blends on over 15 cars with a variety of different paint jobs (white, black, grey and even red and blue), below are the towels that were the easiest and most effective to dry with.

-Best Overall: Chemical Guys Gray Matter Towel
+Best overall car drying towel: Chemical Guys Gray Matter Towel